Skip to content

 Data assertions are intended to "smoke test" the data.
 Assertions are checked on export.
 If assertions aren't met, warnings are emitted.

-Data assertions are checked when running zavod run (and zavod validate --clear is useful when developing a crawler).
+Data assertions are checked when running zavod run (and zavod validate is useful when developing a crawler).

-We usually use the minima to set a baseline for what should be in the dataset, and one or more simpler maxima to just identify when the dataset has grown beyond the validity of our earlier baseline, or if something's gone horribly wrong and emitted way more than expected.
+Data assertions are useful to communicate our expectations about what's in a dataset. min validations set a baseline for what should be in the dataset and are fatal to the export if they fail. max validations emit a warning when the dataset has grown beyond the validity of our earlier baseline (or if something's gone horribly wrong and emitted way more than expected)

 assertions: